evkx/evkx.github.io/content/models/bmw/ix/iX_xDrive40/_index.md

 ## Climate system

 You can choose from two different climate systems.
 The standard climate system supports different temperatures in two zones for the driver and passenger.
-The comfort climate system supports different temperatures in four zones for the driver, passenger and two separate passengers in the back seat.
+The comfort climate system supports different temperatures in four zones for the driver, passenger, and two separate passengers in the back seat.

 ## Comfort